Łukasz Trałka

-Łukasz Trałka (born 11 May 1984 in Rzeszów) is a Polish former professional footballer who played mainly as a defensive midfielder.
+Łukasz Trałka (born 11 May 1984) is a Polish football pundit, co-commentator and former player who played mainly as a defensive midfielder.
 He made 431 Ekstraklasa appearances for Pogoń Szczecin, ŁKS Łódź, Lechia Gdańsk, Polonia Warsaw, Lech Poznań and Warta Poznań, the 5th most of all players in the league's history.
 He also represented Poland at international level.

 Club career

 Trałka made his Ekstraklasa debut as a Pogoń Szczecin player on 1 August 2004 in a 1–2 home loss against Legia Warsaw.

 From 2012 until 2019, Trałka represented Lech Poznań, where he celebrated his biggest successes, including winning a title in the 2014–15 season.
 He also served as the team's captain from 2014 until 2017 and briefly in 2018.

 On 15 August 2019, Trałka joined I liga side Warta Poznań.
 In his first season with the team, he helped them return to Ekstraklasa after 25 years of absence.

 He made the final appearance of his career on 14 May 2022 in a 1–2 loss in the Poznań derby against his former club Lech, and was substituted in the 1st minute to a guard of honour from both teams.